rpraveen511/Angular-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 17. ### What is dependency injection in Angular?
-    Dependency injection (DI), is an important application design pattern in which a class asks for dependencies from external sources rather than creating them itself.
+    Dependency injection (DI), is an important application design principle in which a class asks for dependencies from external sources rather than creating them itself.
 Angular comes with its own dependency injection framework for resolving dependencies( services or objects that a class needs to perform its function).So you can have your services depend on other services throughout your application.

   **[⬆ Back to Top](#table-of-contents)**